everydaycookingtips.com

 Preparation Steps

-• Heat olive oil in a large pot or Dutch oven over medium heat.
-Add onion, carrots, and celery and cook until softened, about 8-10 minutes.
+• Heat olive oil in a large pot over medium heat.
+Add onion, carrots, and celery.
+Cook, stirring occasionally, until vegetables are softened, about 8 minutes.

-• Stir in garlic, rosemary, and thyme and cook for 1 minute more until fragrant.
+• Add garlic, thyme, rosemary, and bay leaf.
+Cook for 1 minute, until fragrant.

-• Pour in the vegetable broth and diced tomatoes.
+• Pour in vegetable broth and add diced tomatoes with their juices.
 Bring to a boil, then reduce heat and simmer for 20 minutes.

 Notes